-Reefs within MPAs:
+Reefs within MPA under IPSL-CM6A-LR

-Under the assumption that coral reefs will not persist in areas beyond environmental thresholds, there was a drastic projected decrease in the area of coral reefs within IUCN categorized projected MPAs in the current global network, from ~735,000 to ~64,000km2 (a decline of 91%).
-Total global area covered by reefs shifted from 1,460,313.3km2 to 67,287.3km2 between the beginning and end of the century, representing a decline of 95.4%.
-However, the total area of reefs found outside MPAs decreases from 724,908.3km2 (49.6% of total reef area) to 3,285.27km2 (4.88% of total reef area).
-This then means that, while the total area of protected and surviving reefs will likely decline dramatically, of those that remain, over 95% of end of century reefs will be contained within MPAs.
-The establishment of MPAs in and around coral reefs is increasingly being viewed as one of the more effective management practices needed to protect threatened reefs (Abelson et al. 2016).
+Under the assumption that coral reefs will not persist in areas beyond environmental thresholds, the total global area covered by reefs declined from 1,460,313.3km2 to 67,287.3km2 between the beginning and end of the century under RCP8.5, representing a decline of 95.4%.
+In addition, there was a drastic projected decrease in the area of coral reefs within the existing global MPA network, from ~735,000 to ~64,000km2 (a decline of 91%).
+Yet the proportion of reef area area of reefs found outside MPAs decreased from 49.6% to4.88% of total reef area), meaning that, while the total area of existing protected reefs will likely decline dramatically, of those that remain, over 95% reefs will be contained within existing MPAs by the end of the century, assuming that these MPAs remain in place.
+The establishment of MPAs around coral reefs is increasingly viewed as one of the more effective management practices needed to protect threatened reefs (Abelson et al. 2016).
 By directly buffering reefs from other regional stressors such as overfishing, destructive tourism and nutrient loading, MPAs allow reefs to focus on building resilience to the global effects of climate change, which include increasing SST and surface ocean pH (Selig et al. 2012).
-However, as the effects of climate change cannot be reversed, it is critical that anticipated climate change impacts be incorporated into future MPA design (Harvey et al. 2018; Tittensor et al. 2019).
-Additionally, as local stressors such as coastal development, increased pollution, overfishing, invasive species, etc., can interact with climate change, it’s important that their effects are minimized to offer reefs a chance survival (Harvey et al. 2018).
+However, it is critical that anticipated climate change impacts, including effects on suitable habitat for different species, be incorporated into MPA design and operation (Harvey et al. 2018; Tittensor et al. 2019).

-Breaking the results down by IUCN category (Fig 15), the largest area of reefs within MPAs were found in MPAs classified as protected areas with sustainable use of natural resources (VI) and national parks (II) at the beginning of the century.
-By proportion within each MPA category, projections for the end of the century suggest similar results since, once again, the majority of reefs were found in both strictly protected areas (category IV specifically) and sustainable use areas (category VI specifically) (Fig 16) (Crouzeilles et al. 2013).
+Breaking the results down by IUCN category (Fig 10), the largest area of reefs within MPAs were found in MPAs classified as protected areas with sustainable use of natural resources (VI) and national parks (II) at the beginning of the century.
+By proportion within each MPA category, projections for the end of the century suggest similar results since, once again, the majority of reefs were found in both strictly protected areas (category IV specifically) and sustainable use areas (category VI specifically) (Fig 11) (Crouzeilles et al. 2013).
 However, the total area of reefs found within each category was reduced, often dramatically so.
-Roughly 39% of reefs contained within MPAs in 2000-2010 were represented by category VI, yet by the end of the century they only represented around 18% of total reef area (Fig 15, Fig 16).
-However, categories II and IV represented roughly 33% and 13% in 2000-2010 and 16% and 32% in 2090-2100 respectively (Fig 15, Fig 16).
-According to Dudley et al., (2013) MPAs designated as category VI are projected to, in the face of climate change, shift from areas with sustainable management practices to areas that are largely unsuitable to reef growth.
-However, some have argued against category VI and the function it serves in effectively managing protected areas, since the extent of sustainable practices allowed within this category is improperly defined (Shafer 2020).
-Therefore, it is possible that the degree of environmental degradation or species extraction occurring within this category extends beyond the ecological threshold of ecosystems (Shafer 2020) thus affecting the reefs found within category VI.
+Roughly 39% of reefs contained within MPAs in 2000-2010 were represented by category VI, yet by the end of the century they only represented around 18% of total reef area (Fig 10, Fig 11).
+According to Dudley et al., (2013) MPAs designated as category VI are projected to, in the face of climate change, shift from areas with sustainable management practices to areas that are largely unsuitable for reef growth, and some have argued that category VI protected areas […] (Shafer 2020).
+Therefore, it is possible that the degree of environmental degradation or species extraction occurring within this category may extend beyond the ecological threshold of ecosystems (Shafer 2020), thus futher affecting the reefs found within category VI even at the end of the century.

+Ccategory II and IV MPAs represented roughly 33% and 13% of reef area in 2000-2010 and 16% and 32% in 2090-2100 respectively (Fig 10, Fig 11).
+CAN YOU SAY SOMETHING ABOUT THESE LIKE YOU DID FOR CAT VI ABOVE?